Tony Williams (drummer): Life and career

-In 1979, Williams, McLaughlin and bassist Jaco Pastorius united for a performance at the Havana Jazz Festival.
+In 1979, Williams, McLaughlin, and bassist Jaco Pastorius united for a performance at the Havana Jazz Festival.
 This trio came to be known as the Trio of Doom, and a recording of their performance (along with some studio tracks recorded in New York shortly thereafter) was released in 2007.
 Williams and Pastorius also played together on "Good Question" from the 1978 Herbie Hancock album Sunlight.
 Williams appears with the group Fuse One on their 1980 album.

-In 1985, he returned to Blue Note with the Foreign Intrigue album.
+In 1985, Williams returned to Blue Note with the album Foreign Intrigue.
 Eventually Williams formed his own acoustic quintet with trumpeter Wallace Roney, saxophonist Bill Pierce, pianist Mulgrew Miller and bassist Ira Coleman.
-The quintet played Williams's compositions almost exclusively, recording and touring extensively from 1986 to 1992, culminating in The Story of Neptune album.
+The quintet played Williams' compositions almost exclusively, recording and touring extensively from 1986 to 1992, culminating in the album The Story of Neptune.

-Williams guested with the band Public Image Limited, fronted by John Lydon, on their release Album (1986).
+Williams guested with the band Public Image Ltd, fronted by John Lydon, on their release titled Album (1986).

 On February 20, 1997, Williams checked into Seton Medical Center in Daly City, California, suffering from stomach pain.
-Three days later, while recuperating from gall bladder surgery, he died of a heart attack.
+Three days later, while recuperating from gallbladder surgery, he died of a heart attack.
 He was 51 years old.